Skip to content

 • Compliance violations for uptime SLA guarantees

 For Saudi businesses, the lesson is clear: your cloud infrastructure must span multiple geographic regions.
 A single availability zone — or even multiple zones within one region — is insufficient protection against large-scale regional events.
+NCA Essential Cybersecurity Controls and the SAMA / SDAIA / MOH data-residency rules can all be met with multi-region architectures inside the Kingdom, including [Azure KSA region](/our-services/devops) for primary tenancy.

 At Mantiqi, we deploy applications across a minimum of two geographic regions with automatic failover.
 Our standard architecture includes:

-Key Technologies
+Key technologies

-• Kubernetes: Container orchestration across regions with federation
+• Kubernetes: Container orchestration across regions with federation (EKS / AKS / on-prem).

-• Terraform: Infrastructure as code ensuring identical environments
+• Terraform: Infrastructure as code ensuring identical environments — same module deployed to both regions.

-• GitHub Actions / Azure DevOps: CI/CD pipelines deploying to multiple regions simultaneously
+• GitHub Actions / Azure DevOps: CI/CD pipelines deploying to multiple regions simultaneously with gated promotion.

-Cost Considerations
+Cost considerations

-Multi-region deployment typically adds 40-60% to infrastructure costs.
+Multi-region deployment typically adds 40–60% to infrastructure costs.
 However, the cost of a single extended outage — lost revenue, customer trust, SLA penalties — far exceeds the investment in redundancy.
+For SAMA-regulated workloads in [banking](/industries/banking-fintech) and [fintech](/our-services/payments), single-region is simply not acceptable risk posture.

-How Mantiqi Can Help
+How Mantiqi can help

 MuR